TAJIKISTAN: "Extremism" prison term for Christian books?

 Sunmin Sunbogym Protestant Church in Khujand was officially registered with the State Committee for Religious Affairs in 1993 as a "missionary centre" (Forum 18 has seen the certificate).
 After the new Religion Law entered into force in 2009, when all registered religious communities were required to re-register to continue to be allowed to exist, the Church was re-registered on 23 October 2009.
 Its affiliated congregations gained local registration.

-In early February 2017, the NSC secret police, together with the State Committee for Religious Affairs and other law-enforcement agencies, began raiding Sunmin Sunbogym's affiliated congregations in Sogd Region.
+In early February 2017, the NSC secret police, together with the State Committee for Religious Affairs and other state agencies, began raiding Sunmin Sunbogym's affiliated congregations in Sugd Region.
 They particularly targeted the church in the town of Konibodom.

-The authorities "put all kinds of pressure on the Church leaders and members so that they would cooperate with the Police for the closure of the Church in Konibodom," Protestants complained to Forum 18.
+The authorities "put all kinds of pressure on the Church leaders and members so that they would cooperate with the police for the closure of the Church in Konibodom," Protestants told Forum 18.
 "Officers insulted the believers by shouting and swearing at them.
 They demanded that they renounce their faith and leave the Church."
-The Protestants lamented that "some believers were even beaten."
+The Protestants stated that "some believers were even physically tortured."
 Finally in March the authorities sealed the church building, they added.

 The Protestants added that some members of the Konibodom Church were dismissed from their jobs under NSC secret police pressure.
 For fear of state reprisals, they declined to give the names or the details of the dismissals.